 The present application has been envisaged since at least the first half of 2011, because discussions began then, in May, about the scope of the Transport Assessment (TA).
-Indeed, traffic surveys took place on 25th May.
 At that stage, access was to have been solely from Stone Cross Lane North.

-TA, Appendix A and 6.2.1.
+TA, Appendix A.